IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 2. If you are using Nix, enter a Nix shell that provides the necessary development environment by running `nix develop` in your project directory.
 If you are not using Nix, make sure that all required C libraries are installed since PlutusTx depends on `cardano-base`, which in turn depends on cryptographic C libraries like `libblst`, `libsecp256k1`, and `libsodium`.

-3. Create a new directory named `src` and a new file named `MinLovelaceValidator.hs` inside it.
+3. Create a new directory named `src` and a new file named `VestingContract.hs` inside it.
 This is where we'll write our smart contract code using Plutus Tx.

 ## First smart contract example